ph0rque/SynMax/tasks/prd-tasks.md

 - [x] 4.4 `head`/preview with row limit.
 - [x] 4.5 Cache profiling results for planning.

+## 4a) Data handling improvements
+Subtasks:
+- [ ] 4a.1 Define and implement missing-value handling per metric (drop vs zero-fill for non-negative sums vs forward-fill for time series); add disclosure of strategy to evidence.
+- [ ] 4a.2 Optional Polars integration for advanced stats on aggregates/subsets where faster; feature-flag this path.

 ## 5) Deterministic planner (NL → SQL)
 Subtasks:
 - [x] 5.1 Intent classifier (deterministic vs analytic) prompt and guardrails.